waveform80/picamera/docs/recipes2.rst

     :align: center

-The following table details which :class:`PiCamera` methods use which encoder classes, and which methods they call to construct these encoders:
+The following table details which :class:`PiCamera` methods use which encoder classes, and which method they call to construct these encoders:

 +-----------------------------------------------+------------------------------------------------+----------------------------------------------+
 | Method(s)                                     | Call                                           | Returns Encoder                              |